-If you want to know about what do I use to share my streams to different social media platforms all at one, here’s a 12 videos playlist in which you can learn all about it.
+If you want to know about what I use to share my streams to different social media platforms all at one, here’s a 12 video playlist in which you can learn all about it.

 Stay in a good mental state because the mental state will guide you to the best places and if you’re wanting to make money online or build a following or just feel good and have a great life, something like Kickstarter can be helpful.

 However, it’ll only be helpful with the right mindset.
-If you’re actually loving what you’re doing, if you are committed to doing your project and if you see that there’s no better way for you to launch a project.
+If you love what you’re doing, if you are committed to doing your project and if you see that there’s no better way for you to launch a project.

 Who is Kickstarter exactly right for?